NTW-Muenster/opal-mc-ml/README.md

 The OPAL Machine Learning Masterclass is widely based on the [original OPAL Masterclass](http://www.hep.man.ac.uk/u/events/) from 1997 by Terry Wyatt, Pezouna Pieri, Akram Khan, David Ward, Nigel Watson and Andrew McNab.

 The machine learning "upgrade" is based on an idea by Christian Klein-Bösing.
-This Masterclass is written by Nicolas Tiltmann.
+This Masterclass is written by Johanna Rätz and Nicolas Tiltmann.

 Feel free to report any issues and ideas on this GitHub page.